 So I’m going to take back control of my life and my attitude, and here are the New Year goals and changes I’m making in 2018 in order to do this:

-- Exercise- It’s been over 2 years since I’ve worked out.
-This is absolutely why I feel so defeated.
-I need a physical outlet or else I don’t feel like myself.
+- Exercise- I need a physical outlet or else I don’t feel like myself.

-- Eat better & drink more water- I’ve been eating way too much processed food and not making healthy choices.
-I will drink half my body weight in ounces of water per day.
-No excuses.
+- Drink more water- I will drink half my body weight in ounces of water per day.

 - Expect Less- Let go of the pressure that I put on myself and the kids.
 This means not letting the to-do list run our lives.
 Things will get done eventually and that’s ok.
 There is beauty in imperfection and uncertainty.
 I want to embrace this more.